nitrowinproject/NitroWin/README.md

 ## Features

 - Improved privacy
-- Looks better
+- Removed bloat
 - More FPS
 - No need to reinstall Windows
-- No Spyware, ads and completely Open Source
+- No Spyware, no ads and completely Open Source
 - Create a semi-optimized installation media

 ## Use cases